 The Anchorage Police Department drug enforcement effort includes the Vice Unit, Special Assignment Unit, FBI Safe Streets Task Force, and a DEA Task Force.
-In addition to these units that specialize in drug investigations, we also have our Patrol Division that responds to immediate calls for service involving narcotics.
+In addition to these units that specialize in drug investigations we also have our Patrol Division that responds to immediate calls for service involving narcotics.

 The Vice Unit focuses on longer term investigations targeting mid to high level dealers in the Anchorage area.
 Most of these investigations are three to six months in length but can last up to a year.
-The Vice Unit consists of one sergeant, six full-time detectives and two TDY officers from the patrol division.
-The Vice Unit also provides detectives for narcotics training and education in the Anchorage community.
+The Vice Unit consists of 1 Sergeant, 5 full time Detectives and 1 TDY Officer from the patrol division.
 The Special Assignment Unit focuses on short-term street level drug investigations often resulting in an immediate buy/bust.
-This unit has one sergeant, and 13 full-time officers including a canine officer.
+This Unit has 1 Sergeant and 13 full time Officers including a canine Officer.
 The Safe Streets Task Force mission consists of targeting violent offenders with an emphasis on gang members.
 These are often associated with the narcotics trade.

-There are three full-time officers from APD assigned to the Safe Streets Task Force.
-Our DEA Task Force is comprised of DEA agents as well as officers from other departments; we have two Detectives currently assigned to the airport interdiction group.
-Their primary mission is interception of narcotics entering the state.
+There are 3 full time Officers from APD assigned to the Safe Streets Task Force.

+Our DEA Task Force is comprised of DEA Agents as well as Officers from other departments; we have two Detectives currently assigned to the airport interdiction group.
+Their primary mission is interception of narcotics entering the State.
+During 2012 our APD DEA task force Detectives are responsible for seizing 19.5 kilograms of cocaine, 200 grams of methamphetamine, and 200 grams of heroin.
+(These stats are already captured by DEA)